 Over the past few weeks, the National Bank has been actively discussing the possibility of stopping the sale of cards.
 Each bank states in its terms and conditions that the client is obliged to comply with the rules for using banks.
 Among them: it is prohibited to transfer your card to third parties.

 “In total, we are talking about tens of thousands of accounts (which have the characteristic of drop accounts, that is, those that are used for laundering or legalizing funds by transferring from card to card. - Ed.).
-For example, one of the largest issuing banks discovered more than 12 thousand accounts of “drop” clients (representatives of socially vulnerable segments of the population, pensioners, students with low or average level of expected receipts into their accounts. - Ed.) for the period only from October 2023- from April to April 2024,” says the NBU’s explanation.
+For example, one of the largest issuing banks discovered more than 12 thousand accounts of “drop” clients (representatives of socially vulnerable segments of the population, pensioners, students with a low or average level of expected receipts into their accounts. - Ed.) for the period only from October 2023- from April 2024,” reads the NBU’s explanation.

 In addition, the terms of cooperation with the bank indicate how the client will use the card.
 You cannot issue a salary card and use it for regular transfers of funds, top up at terminals, etc. But if these are small amounts, some banks let such “droppers” through.
 And this allows you to launder millions of hryvnias.